 It ended up being a very long shopping spree, but at day’s end when we landed back at Iguana with an abundance of beautiful plants and assorted pieces of furniture, it was entirely worthwhile.
 We even snapped up Zoysia grass for the side patio to fill in between the large field stone.

 We made some final decisions about appliances, kitchen and bathroom layout and several major architectural features at the front entrance way that had been purposely left unfinished until we could visit and discuss several options with Tony, our builder.
 I hope to show you the results of our design choices in next month’s blog.

 This is the 10th in a series of posts in which David Steckler shares his experiences of building a vacation home at Hacienda Iguana resort on Nicaragua’s Pacific coast.
-Here are the first, second, third, fourth, fifth, sixth,seventh,eighth and ninth.
+Here are the first, order second, third, fourth, fifth, sixth,seventh,eighth and ninth.
 The goal of this candid construction blog is to reduce the anxiety of people who have real estate in Nicaragua and plan to build, but are afraid of making mistakes along the way.

 The devil is in the details

 Rainy weather finally caught up with our construction schedule and literally bogged down progress.
 Still, much was accomplished during October and part of November.

 The mahogany ceiling is nearly finished as well as the fascia board, which has been stained to match the Alluver™ doors and windows.
 The white metal roof and flashing stood up to the torrential tropical rains with flying colors and the insulated ceiling blanket helped to keep the noise level down inside.